How to Apply for Medicaid in Georgia

 When an application for Medicaid is approved, the applicant will start receiving Medicaid benefits in about one to two weeks after being informed of his or her enrollment.
 Yet, not everyone who submits a Medicaid application in Georgia for medical benefits will be accepted into the program.
 If you have been denied enrollment in Medicaid, you can file an appeal.
 This means that you will be requesting that your denied Medicaid form will be reviewed again.
 An appeal is not a guarantee but it can increase your chances of being enrolled in Medicaid.
 Information on how to appeal can be found on the denial letter that you received in the mail.

-To avoid being denied from the Medicaid program, download our detailed guide and apply for benefits successfully.
+To learn how to potentially avoid being denied from the Medicaid program, download our detailed guide.